Current fluctuations in a semi-infinite line: Perturbation solution for the Symmetric Simple Exclusion Process

-The solutions for these perturbation fields are straightforward to write in terms of the green's functions $g(x,y,t)$ in \eref{green_function_arbitrary_boundary_rate} and $\widetilde{g}(x,y,t)$ in \eref{eq:modified greens sol}.
-We present here only the results for fast coupling limit, which have simpler expression.
+The temporal boundary conditions \eref{initial_final_transport_coefficient} for $p(x,1)$ are identical for the two ensembles, which leads to the same solution for the $p_1(x,t)$ and $p_2(x,t)$ as in the quenched ensemble.

-In the fast coupling limit, the variance in the annealed case differs from that in the quenched case.
+For $q(x,t)$ the boundary condition \eref{initial_final_transport_coefficient} at $t=0$ gives \numparts \endnumparts which can be explicitly written using the solution \numparts \endnumparts Similar to the quenched ensemble, the solution for these perturbation fields are straightforward to write in terms of $g(x,y,t)$ in \eref{green_function_arbitrary_boundary_rate} and $\widehat{g}(x,y,t)$ in \eref{eq:modified greens sol}.
+We present here only the results for the fast coupling limit, which yields simpler expression.